 Priority Pass™ Select Lounge Membership

-While its mid-tier counterpart, the Hilton Ascend, receives 10 free Priority Pass Lounge passes each year, the Hilton Aspire scores a full Priority Pass Select membership, providing lounge access around the world no matter which airline or class you fly.
+While its mid-tier counterpart, the Hilton Surpass, receives 10 free Priority Pass Lounge passes each year, the Hilton Aspire scores a full Priority Pass Select membership, providing lounge access around the world no matter which airline or class you fly.
 Priority Pass Lounges don’t always meet the lofty expectations of award travelers, but they do offer a welcome respite from busy airport environments, somewhere to have a quiet drink and recharge your batteries.

 $250 Airline Incidental Fee Statement Credit